-Royal, or ball, pythons belong to the Boid family of snakes, including all pythons and boas.
-Royal pythons are one of the smaller species only growing to around 1.5m (5ft) in length.
+Royal pythons are also known as ball pythons.
+They are one of the smaller python species, only growing to around 1.5m in length.

 Size: Up to 1.5m